Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 - Only works on creature cards.
 - Applies the nested effects when the creature's health reaches 0 or less.

-####`pick X atRandom`
+####`pick n atRandom`

 - Works on all cards.
 - This is a sub-trigger and picks `X` actions from the available list whenever the trigger is activated.
-- Note that the available actions list need to be enclosed in parentheses rather than curly brackets.
+- Note that the available actions list (but not individual actions) need to be enclosed in parentheses rather than curly brackets.

 Syntax: